j-fischer/ember-js-mock/README.md

     $ ember install ember-js-mock

+**Note: Installing `ember-js-mock` will also install `ember-jshamcrest` as the latest version of JsMock currently depends on it.
+This was not by design and may change again in a later major version.**

 ## Getting Started

 In order to use JsMock in your tests, simply import it in your test file.

     import { module, test } from 'qunit';
     import JsMock from 'js-mock';